BSC Simple Guides

 Section T: Settlement and Trading Charges

-Section T sets out how Trading Charges for each Trading Party and National Grid are determined; the data required in order to calculate the Trading Charges; and the processes undertaken by the Settlement Administration Agent (SAA) in connection with the determination of the Trading Charges.
+Section T sets out how Trading Charges for each Trading Party and the NETSO are determined; the data required in order to calculate the Trading Charges; and the processes undertaken by the Settlement Administration Agent (SAA) in connection with the determination of the Trading Charges.

 Section U: Provisions Relating to Settlement

 Section U of the BSC sets out general obligations of Parties and BSC Agents relating to data and information; and provisions relating to Settlement.
 References in Section U to Parties do not include Elexon or Elexon Clear.

 Section V of the BSC sets out details of the Balancing Mechanism Reporting Service (BMRS) BMRS; and other reporting requirements from BSC Agents to Parties, the Authority and/or for public reporting.